Fepozopo/culinary-keepsakes/content/recipes/milk-caramels/jean-navin/index.md

 ### Notes

 This "gradual milk" method is an old-fashioned way to keep the caramel light and creamy without scorching the milk solids.
+When adding milk, it is recommended to use room temperature milk.